 Nothing Can Be Done

-I have 2 police reports of Communication Threats, I have a Telephone File on 7 harassing telephone calls.
+I have two police reports of Communication Threats, and I have a Telephone File on 7 harassing telephone calls.
 I approached the magistrate with this.
 This woman magistrate told me that there was nothing to do because I waited too long.
 Days later, I approached another magistrate, a man.
 He sent me to a shelter for the abused for a Restraining Order and possible criminal charges.
 The lady at the shelter said that she appreciated all the work it took me to gather all this information.
 She then said there was nothing that she could do because between the police reports and the telephone file, it was several months.
 But she did say that she would keep my name on file for the future.

 So now what do I do?
 Tell my story in hopes that others may see that this really does happen to men.
 There truly is gender discrimination.
 I’m almost at the point of going public, even at the risk of being humiliated by many.
 So I ask again…what do I do?